Why Is My Baby Bump So High? - Pregnancy Tips | Joy of Life Surrogacy

 If you’re carrying high, there are a few potential reasons.

-• Your placenta has settled high.
-A high bump is caused by the placenta settling high up in the womb, which brings the baby and the umbilical cord up high, too.
+• Your placenta has settled high: A high bump is caused by the placenta settling high up in the womb, which brings the baby and the umbilical cord up high, too.

 What Part Of The Stomach Grows First When Pregnant?

-Many women wonder if their high baby bump is caused by the upper part of their stomach growing first.
-However, it doesn’t really work this way.
 When you become pregnant, your uterus is the first part of your stomach to grow.
 Around the fourth or fifth month, the uterus will have expanded to the point where it presses against the abdominals.

 The “bulge” can emerge in different places for different women.
 Usually, it’s caused by a combination of your baby’s position in the uterus and the strength of your abdominal muscles.